Agent-Diamonds/BetterGovernors/README.md

 ## Features

-- **Governor Enhancement**: Improves the way governors work in the game, offering a more dynamic and impactful role.
+- **Governor Enhancement**: Governors resolve settlement issues.
+Governors will gain xp in skills with governor perks every day, with a higher chance of gaining xp in a skill associated with governing, and a lower chance for skills such as combat.

-- **Configurable Settings**: Customizable settings to tailor the governor's behavior to your preferences.
+- **Configurable Settings**: (WIP) Customizable settings to tailor the governor's skill gain to your preference.

 - **Daily Updates**: The mod performs checks and updates on each in-game day, ensuring that the governors' actions and effects are consistently applied.